jwyrick6/3155GroupProject/SRS.md

 1) Term: CSS, Defintion: Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML

 Dustin Putnam:
-1)Term: Query, Description: a request for data from a database
+1) Term: Query, Description: a request for data from a database